-- Notes: 1.
-When the BOOTRST Fuse is programmed, the device will jump to the Boot Loader address at reset, see "Boot Loader Support - Read-While-Write Self-Programming, ATmega88 and ATmega168" on page 270. - 2.
-When the IVSEL bit in MCUCR is set, Interrupt Vectors will be moved to the start of the Boot Flash Section.
-The address of each Interrupt Vector will then be the address in this table added to the start address of the Boot Flash Section.
+Notes: 1.
+When the BOOTRST Fuse is programmed, the device will jump to the Boot Loader address at reset, see "Boot Loader Support - Read-While-Write Self-Programming, ATmega88P, ATmega168P and ATmega328P" on page 278.

-Table 11-3 shows reset and Interrupt Vectors placement for the various combinations of BOOTRST and IVSEL settings.
+Table 11-3 on page 61 shows reset and Interrupt Vectors placement for the various combinations of BOOTRST and IVSEL settings.
 If the program never enables an interrupt source, the Interrupt Vectors are not used, and regular program code can be placed at these locations.
 This is also the case if the Reset Vector is in the Application section while the Interrupt Vectors are in the Boot section or vice versa.